About

 About This Page

-This workbook provides a comprehensive introduction to spatial epidemiology, designed to equip you with the essential skills needed to analyze, visualize, and interpret spatial health data using R. Through hands-on exercises and real-world examples, you’ll learn how to apply spatial statistical methods to understand disease patterns, identify clusters, and explore environmental determinants of health.
+This workbook is an introduction to spatial epidemiology using R. It covers how to analyze, visualize, and interpret spatial health data, with worked examples that apply spatial statistical methods to disease patterns, clustering, and the environmental determinants of health.

 What You’ll Learn

-By the end of this workbook, you will be able to handle complex spatial datasets, create compelling visualizations, conduct spatial statistical analyses, and interpret results in the context of public health research.
-The curriculum emphasizes reproducible research practices and ethical considerations when working with health data.
+By the end of this workbook, you will be able to handle spatial datasets, produce maps and visualizations, run spatial statistical analyses, and interpret the results in a public health context.
+The material also covers reproducible research practices and the ethical considerations of working with health data.

 Who This Page Is For